This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Once the company and the JFTC conclude an agreement, the company shall perform the cooperation stipulated in the agreement by the date provided for in the agreement.
 If the company fails to perform by the agreed date, it would no longer be eligible for any reduction of the administrative surcharge (article 7-6, paragraph 6, item 7 of the AMA).

 In Japan, there is no concept of attorney–client privilege.
-While the possibility of introducing attorney–client privilege was also discussed during the deliberation of the amendments to the administrative surcharge system, the 2019 amendment of the AMA fell short of introducing attorney–client privilege.
+While the possibility of introducing attorney–client privilege was discussed during the deliberation of the amendments to the administrative surcharge system, the 2019 amendment of the AMA fell short of introducing attorney–client privilege.
 Instead, the JFTC established a new procedure called the ‘determination procedure’ in its investigation rules.
-Under the determination procedure, if the JFTC ordered submission of documents or other objects, typically during a dawn raid, the JFTC shall return those recording the contents of the confidential communications between the attorney and the company without the JFTC officials engaged in the investigation of the relevant case having access to the contents, provided that certain conditions are confirmed pursuant to procedures set out in the Rules on Investigations by the Fair Trade Commission.
+Under the determination procedure, if the JFTC issued a submission order for documents or other objects, typically during a dawn raid, the JFTC shall return those recording the contents of the confidential communications between the attorney and the company without the JFTC officials engaged in the investigation of the relevant case having access to the contents, provided that certain conditions are confirmed pursuant to procedures set out in the Rules on Investigations by the Fair Trade Commission.

 The JFTC investigator that receives the request shall, after confirming the indication and situation concerning storage, place the object in an envelope and seal it, and then issue the submission order.
-The object would then be transferred to the Determination Officer designated by the JFTC for each case who would then within two weeks of the issuance of the submission order, confirm the description of the application, the submission of the log and the appropriate storage; and within another six weeks, confirm whether the contents of the communication qualify as Specified Communication and whether there are any documents that are outside the scope of the treatment under this procedure.
+The object would then be transferred to the determination officer designated by the JFTC for each case who would then within two weeks of the issuance of the submission order, confirm the description of the application, the submission of the log and the appropriate storage; and within another six weeks, confirm whether the contents of the communication qualify as Specified Communication and whether there are any documents that are outside the scope of the treatment under this procedure.
 Once the above are confirmed, the determination officer shall place the object in an envelope and seal it, and then notify the company for immediate return.
-However, objects that do not satisfy the confirmation shall be transferred to the JFTC investigator.
+However, objects that do not satisfy the requirements above shall be transferred to the JFTC investigator.

 Practical issues of leniency